Mapping the sources of CP violation in neutrino oscillations from the seesaw mechanism: Acknowledgements

 \section{Acknowledgements}

-I am greatly indebted to Jun Cao, Yifang Wang, Di Zhang and Shun Zhou for asking the thought-provoking question and for many enlightening discussions, and especially to Shun Zhou for sharing his deep insight on CP violation with me.
+I am greatly indebted to Jun Cao, Yifang Wang, Di Zhang, Shun Zhou and Jing-yu Zhu for asking the thought-provoking question and for many enlightening discussions, to Shun Zhou for sharing his deep insight on CP violation with me, and especially to Jing-yu Zhu for her kindly checking my {\it handwork} calculations with {\it Mathematica}, correcting my typing mistakes associated with a part of the expression of $T^{}_{222}$ and reading through the revised version of this paper.
 I would also like to thank Wilfried Buchm$\rm\ddot{u}$ller for some pleasant discussions about leptogenesis on the mountains of Oberw$\rm\ddot{o}$lz in September 2023.
 This work was supported in part by the National Natural Science Foundation of China under grant No. 12075254.